Women’s Glasses

 - ✓Rectangular and square frames — add angular definition that contrasts with the oval's soft curves, creating a polished, professional look

-- ✓Oversized frames — oval faces can carry large frames without any single feature being overwhelmed; bold statement is achievable
+- ✓Oversized frames — oval faces can carry large frames without any single feature being overwhelmed; the 2026 mega-frame trend is especially wearable here

 What to Avoid